 As well as having access to a host of experts from professors and researchers, to industry practitioners and support staff, you will have a personal tutor you can go to for advice and guidance.

 In the 2014 National Student Survey, student satisfaction at the University of Portsmouth rose to 88%, higher than the UK national average for student satisfaction.
-These results mark the sixth year running Portsmouth students have rated their university above the English national average which, this year, stood at 86%.
+These results mark the eighth year running Portsmouth students have rated their university above the English national average which, this year, stood at 86%.

 Your personal tutor